furagu/easy-gd/README.md

 _Note: this documentation covers 0.0.7 version which could be found at [npmjs.org/package/easy-gd](https://npmjs.org/package/easy-gd) or installed with ``npm install easy-gd``._

+_The master branch is now being driven to the [FUTURE](https://github.com/furagu/easy-gd/blob/master/FUTURE.md)._

 # easy-gd

 [node-gd](https://npmjs.org/package/node-gd) extended with features making image processing easier: open an image of any supported format; resize an image doing no math at all; put watermarks like a boss.